hifly81/1brc_streaming/README.md

 ## How to smash the challenge

 - Fork this repo
-- Add your solution to folder _challenge_
+- Add your solution to folder _challenge-<YOURNAME>_, example _challenge-hifly_
-- Open a Pull Request detailing your solution
+- Open a Pull Request detailing your solution with instructions on how to deploy it